MOS Technology 6502: Introducing the 6501 and 6502

 When MOS Technology arrived at Wescon, they found that exhibitors were not permitted to sell anything on the show floor.
 They rented the MacArthur Suite at the St. Francis Hotel and directed customers there to purchase the processors.
 At the suite, the processors were stored in large jars to imply that the chips were in production and readily available.
 The customers did not know the bottom half of each jar contained non-functional chips.
 The chips were $20 and $25 while the documentation package was an additional $10.
 Users were encouraged to make photocopies of the documents, an inexpensive way for MOS Technology to distribute product information.
-The preliminary data sheets listed just 55 instructions excluding the Rotate Right (ROR) instruction which was not supported on these early chips.
+The preliminary data sheets listed just 55 instructions and excluded the Rotate Right (ROR) instruction, which was not supported on these early chips.
 The reviews in Byte and EDN noted the lack of the ROR instruction.
 The next revision of the layout fixed this problem and the May 1976 datasheet listed 56 instructions.
-Peddle wanted every interested engineer and hobbyist to have access to the chips and documentation; other semiconductor companies only wanted to deal with "serious" customers.
+Peddle wanted every interested engineer and hobbyist to have access to the chips and documentation, whereas other semiconductor companies only wanted to deal with "serious" customers.
 For example, Signetics was introducing the 2650 microprocessor and its advertisements asked readers to write for information on their company letterhead.

 Motorola lawsuit

-The 6501/6502 introduction in print and at Wescon was an enormous success.
-The downside was that the extensive press coverage got Motorola's attention.
+The 6501/6502 introduction in print and at Wescon was a success.
+The press coverage got Motorola's attention, precipitating pricing adjustments and lawsuits.
 In October 1975, Motorola reduced the price of a single 6800 microprocessor from $175 to $69.
 The $300 system design kit was reduced to $150 and it now came with a printed circuit board.
 On November 3, 1975, Motorola sought an injunction in Federal Court to stop MOS Technology from making and selling microprocessor products.
 They also filed a lawsuit claiming patent infringement and misappropriation of trade secrets.
 Motorola claimed that seven former employees joined MOS Technology to create that company's microprocessor products.